Arthur Lake (actor): Personal life

 Lake became very friendly with newspaper tycoon William Randolph Hearst and his mistress Marion Davies.
 He was a frequent guest at the beach house of Davies, where he met Patricia Van Cleeve, Davies's niece.
 Lake and Van Cleeve married at San Simeon in 1937.

 Patricia Lake's parentage was the subject of much gossip and speculation.
 However, at the time of her death, Patricia Lake reportedly admitted to being the daughter of Davies and Hearst.
+Arthur Lake was bequeathed half of Marion Davies's $20,000,000 estate when she died in 1961.
+This fueled the rumors of an arranged marriage between Van Cleeve and him, providing a method of inheritance without acknowledging her parentage.

 In his book about the Black Dahlia murder case, author Donald H. Wolfe asserts that Arthur Lake was questioned by the Los Angeles Police Department as a suspect, having been acquainted with the victim through her volunteer work at the Hollywood Canteen.
 No charges were filed and Lake was one of many persons of interest in a case that remains unsolved.

 Lake died of a heart attack in Indian Wells, California, on January 9, 1987.
 He is interred in the Hollywood Forever Cemetery, in the Douras family mausoleum, along with actress Marion Davies and her husband, Horace G. Brown.
 Lake's widow Patricia was interred there upon her death in 1993.